2187Nick/thinkscript/island_reversal/readme.md

   Time Frame Aggregation Period: Day

   Note: This must be added as a strategy, not as an indicator.
+  Note2: I am not accounting for volume in the strategy.
 ```

 ### > Settings 👷‍: